NVIDIA/optix-toolkit/DemandLoading/DemandLoading/docs/README.md

 ## Cubic filtering and texture derivatives

 High quality renderers often employ cubic filtering when magnifying a texture to reduce blocky image artifacts.
 [Open ImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) is an industry standard texturing library used by many commercial renderers.
 It supports four filtering modes: *point*, *linear*, *bicubic*, and *smart bicubic*, and computes texture derivatives in the chosen mode.
 The OTK demand loading library includes sampling functions that attempt to work like the OIIO `texture()` function.
 It supports the same four filtering modes as Open ImageIO, and can calculate texture derivatives in addition to filtered texture values.
-These Open ImageIO work-alike functions are header only implementations, and are found in the file [Texure2DCubic.h](/DemandLoading/DemandLoading/include/OptiXToolkit/DemandLoading/Texture2DCubic.h) with the main entry points being `textureCubic`, `textureUdim`, and `texture`.
-The `textureCubic` function looks like this:
+These Open ImageIO work-alike functions are header only implementations, and are found in the file [Texure2DCubic.h](/DemandLoading/DemandLoading/include/OptiXToolkit/DemandLoading/Texture2DCubic.h) with the main entry points being `tex2DCubic` and `tex2DCubicUdim`.
+The `tex2DCubic` function looks like this:

 ```
-template <class TYPE> bool textureCubic(
+template <class TYPE> bool tex2DCubic(
     const DeviceContext& context,
     unsigned int textureId,
     float s,